kej715/DtCyber/NOS1.3/README.md

 The `DSA311` definition in the `cyber.ini` file of the NOS 1.3 system defines the host and port to which TIELINE will attempt to connect.
-After running `first-install.exp`, the `DSA311` entry looks like this:
+After running `first-install.js`, the `DSA311` entry looks like this:

 >`DSA311,5,10,20,localhost:2553`

 If you want TIELINE to connect to a HASP service on a different host and/or port, change `localhost:2553` accordingly.
-Note also that after running `first-install.exp`, TIELINE is conditioned to interoperate with RBF on NOS 2.
+Note also that after running `first-install.js`, TIELINE is conditioned to interoperate with RBF on NOS 2.
 If you want it to interoperate with an IBM HASP service such as JES2 or RSCS running on the Hercules IBM mainframe emulator, you must modify TIELINE and rebuild it.
 A job is available for doing this.
 See the **Customization** section, below, for details.

 ## Customization
-After running `first-install.exp`, the NOS 1.3 system has the artifacts needed to facilitate customization.
+After running `first-install.js`, the NOS 1.3 system has the artifacts needed to facilitate customization.
 In particular, the catalog of user `INSTALL` (UI=1) contains the following files: